sybilhoangRG/support.balsamiq.com/content/tutorials/linking.md

 product: "Tutorials & Videos"
 ---

-This video provides a quick introduction to creating links between mockups.
+This video provides a quick introduction to creating links between wireframes.
 More information on linking can be found on our [**linking documentation page**](https://docs.balsamiq.com/desktop/linking/).

 {{< yt jn28_aeh5DU >}}